Department of Community Services

 Simi Valley, CA 93065

-PUBLIC TRANSIT NOTICE - Route A - Effective immediately, the stop at Sequoia Avenue and Cochran Street will be closed until August 13, 2017 for construction.
-Passengers may use the stop at the YMCA or the stop at Tracy and Cochran Street.
+PUBLIC TRANSIT NOTICE - Route B - Effective immediately, the stop at Fig and Cochran Street, will be closed until further notice due to construction.
+Passengers may use the stop at Kadota Avenue or the stop at Apricot Road.

 Simi Valley Transit's ADA/DAR and fixed-route bus services are provided Monday through Saturday from 5:00 a.m. to 8:00 p.m.